Skip to content

 • Hoof/pastern axis

-• Shoe securely attached
+• Shoe is secure

 Discussion

-11. Understand the environment for keeping horses 11.1 Explain a range of requirements for a turnout area Range = 2 or more
+11. Understand the environment for keeping horses 11.1 Explain a range of requirements for a turn out area Range = 2 or more

 • Fencing/boundaries